Kristina01111000/Drws_site/README.md

 Think about whether or not he needs a newsletter, it should have links to posts for the past few weeks, look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month

+for 9/14:
+he is still thinking of using audio files